Skip to content

 Here’s the part most people get wrong: CAN-SPAM technically allows you to email anyone who hasn’t opted out.
 You don’t need prior consent.
 But ‘legally allowed’ and ‘good idea’ are different things.
 Emailing people who haven’t asked to hear from you destroys your sender reputation, generates complaints, and tanks deliverability.
 Just because you can doesn’t mean you should.

-Violations carry penalties of up to $51,744 per email.
+Violations carry penalties of up to $51,744 per email (the figure is inflation-indexed, so this is the ceiling as of 2026).
 That’s per individual email, not per campaign.
 A campaign to 10,000 people could theoretically result in over $500 million in fines.
 It rarely reaches that level, but the FTC has pursued cases resulting in millions in penalties.

 Washington state has an additional layer: $500 per recipient for misleading subject lines.
 If you’re emailing Washington residents (and you probably are), your subject lines need to be accurate.